zentyal/zentyal/docs/en/user/filesharing.rst

-An account with administration rights will be needed in order to configure a PDC client, this can be done going to :menuselection:`Users --> Edit User --> File Sharing or PDC Account`.
+An account with administration rights will be needed in order to configure a PDC client, this can be done going to :menuselection:`Users and Groups -->  Users --> Edit User --> File Sharing or PDC Account`.
 You can also establish a :guilabel:`Disk Quota`.

 .. image:: images/filesharing/11-share-user.png